MartinPankraz/sap-hacker-in-a-day/student/quest2.md

 # Quest 2 - Lure some phish

+## Weaponize an email to cast out your bait

+- Use the devious lure created before to craft a convincing email.
+Often, their content create a sense of urgency or curiosity to make the target click on the link and use fancy html to look professional.
+Maybe your SAP user is expiring soon and you need to renew access? 🤔there is a wealth of options there.
+Get creative or have a look online for inspiration.

+> [!NOTE]
+> The email should be convincing enough to make the target click on the link despite being flagged as [EXTERNAL] and all the other warning signs Outlook365 puts up.
+Sophisticated hacks try to capture internal accounts to send out baits from a trusted source.
+We are skipping this step for simplicity.

+- Share your phishing result with the team for mutual learning.

+- Finally, pull in your phish by either clicking the link from your received email or paste the URL into your browser.

 ## Enjoy your phish

 1. Find the credentials and cookies in the Evilginx3 console.
 Use below command to list the sessions: